pkp/ojs-user-guide/en/settings.md

 ## <a name="context"></a>Journal

-Configure basic details about the journal, including contact information, policies, author guidelines, sponsor relationships and more.
+Configure basic details about the journal, including the masthead, contact information, and sections.

 ## <a name="website"></a>Website

 Configure the appearance of your reader-facing website, including logo upload, homepage configuration, sidebar management and more.

-You can also set up your site's languages, install and enable plugins, send out announcements and draft key information blocks for visitors.
+You can also set up your site's languages, archiving settings, install and enable plugins, send out announcements and draft key information blocks for visitors.

 ## <a name="workflow"></a>Workflow